iris-xia-2020/serum-academy/content/serum-project-ideas/project-ideas/_index.en.md

 It would be awesome to have fully on-chain bridges between Solana and as many other chains as possible.
 See prospective specs for one here, but there are many other versions!

+### Swipe Integration

+Build a project with the following properties:

+- Swipe generates a new Solana wallet address A, gets the private key
+- Swipe creates another Solana wallet address A2 controlled by the first one and passes that secret key on to the user
+- When an incoming payment request comes for \$D, Swipe: (a) freezes withdrawals from A2 and everything it owns; (b) adds up the value of assets in A2 and everything it owns; and (c) determines if it's > D or not.
+If so it sells assets into USDC until it hits D on the Serum orderbooks, withdraws that, and then approves the request; otherwise it denies it.
+- **Optional:** Tack on 0.25% of fees for the transactions and use those to buy/burn an SPL token T; T has 1b total tokens and airdrops them over 7 years onto SRM stakers, possibly + SPL SXP holders
+- Reward: 20% of T tokens, 1-7 year lockup

 ### Cross-Chain Lending

 Assets can be pre-funded across the bridge and allow users to avoid waiting for cross-chain synchronization for a fee.
 For example, a user could deposit X eth into the bridge as collateral, and be able to withdraw any pre-funded assets up to some limit.